- 2 tbsp vegetable oil

 - rice bran oil for deep frying.

-Heat the wok over a high heat, add the oil and then add the garlic, chilli, spring onions and ginger.
+For this fillo pastry recipe, heat the wok over a high heat, add the oil and then add the garlic, chilli, spring onions and ginger.
 Fry for a few seconds until they become aromatic and add the shredded cabbage and carrot.
 Stir fry until the cabbage has wilted and proceed to add the soy sauce and duck.
 Stir again for 2 mins until cooked.
 Remove from the heat and allow to cool completely.